longhotsummer/openbylaws.org.za/README.md

 This is the source code for the [openbylaws.org.za](http://openbylaws.org.za) website.

 The website is a [Middleman](http://middlemanapp.com) app that pulls by-law data from the [Indigo](https://github.com/Code4SA/indigo) service running at [indigo.openbylaws.org.za](http://indigo.openbylaws.org.za) and builds a static website.
-The website is then uploaded to Amazon S3.
+The website is then uploaded to Amazon S3 and served over HTTPS using an Amazon Cloudfront distribution.

 Contributions are welcome!